srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 This post so far may give the impression that building and coding a neural network is a pretty straight forward and deterministic excercise.
 Unfortunately, it's not.

-There are a number of paramters that may strongly impact the network's performance.
+There are a number of parameters that may strongly impact the network's performance.
-Often, even a slight change dramatically impacts the network's accuracy which during the coding process for this post often led me to believing that my algorithm and code were wrong while they were not.
+Sometimes even a slight change dramatically impacts the network's accuracy which during the coding process for this post often led me to believe that my algorithm and/or code were wrong while they were not.
+It was just wrongly set parameters.

-In particular, I found the following parameters to most significantly impacting the network's performance:
+In particular, I found the following parameters to most significantly impact the network's performance:

 ```
 1. Number of nodes in the hidden layer